-DENYS, NICOLAS, one of the leading figures in Acadia for over half of the 17th century; b.
-1598 in Tours; d.
+DENYS, NICOLAS, settler, entrepreneur, author, one of the leading figures in Acadia for over half of the 17th century; baptized 2 June 1603 in the parish of Saint-Saturnin, at Tours, France; d.
 1688.

 Nicolas Denys was the son of Jacques Denys de La Thibaudière and Marie Cosnier.
 He himself stated that he belonged to “a family of engineers.”
 While little is known of his early years, we can say he received little formal education but became proficient in navigation, the fishing business, lumbering, and administration.
 In 1632 we find him a merchant at La Rochelle and charged as agent and representative of the Compagnie de la Nouvelle-France with the responsibility of recruiting volunteers and fitting out the expedition being sent to Acadia under the command of Isaac de Razilly to take possession of the country under the terms of the Treaty of Saint-Germain-en-Laye and to endeavour to establish a colony there.